jessepav/lacygoill-wiki-backup/vim/ex.md

     $ echo ifoo | vim -s -
     Cannot open for reading: "-"~

-### What's the other possible way for Neovim?

-A shell pipeline:

-    $ echo ifoo | nvim -s -

-#### When is it necessary to use this?

-In a shell which doesn't support process substitution, like dash.

 ##
 # Miscellaneous
 ## What are `ex` and `exim`?